The Lululemon Studio is a great home gym and a slick full-length mirror all in one | CNN Underscored

 Now that I was ready to go, I was psyched to check out the new workouts.

 No doubt about it.
 I miss live fitness classes.
 Before the pandemic, I took at least three classes at my gym per week.
 But then I got used to working out virtually and just heading down to the gym in my building, and that’s a wrap.
 Lululemon Studio embraces the sensation of live classes, even more than my experience with Peloton.
-Maybe that’s because the way it’s filmed and shown on The Mirror, it’s like the instructors are in the room with you, rather than just following them from a broadcast studio.
-Plus, you’ll still be able to see yourself in The Mirror, alongside the trainers, just like a real studio class.
+Maybe that’s because the way it’s filmed and shown on the Mirror is like the instructors are in the room with you, rather than just following them from a broadcast studio.
+Plus, you’ll still be able to see yourself in the Mirror alongside the trainers, just like a real studio class.

-The eight studio partners are: Dogpound for cardio, Aarmy for bootcamp, Y7 and YogaSix for yoga classes, Forward_Space and AKT for dance, Pure Barre for barre and Rumble for boxing.
-I started with the dance classes because it’s what I miss the most, and I could sweat off over 500 calories during a 50 minute Forward_Space class without even thinking about it.
+The eight studio partners are Dogpound for cardio, Aarmy for bootcamp, Y7 and YogaSix for yoga classes, Forward_Space and AKT for dance, Pure Barre for barre and Rumble for boxing.
+I started with the dance classes because that’s what I miss the most, and I could sweat off over 500 calories during a 50-minute Forward_Space class without even thinking about it.
 In fact, I had a blast and it was super easy to follow the moves, even in my small space.

 I was also pleasantly surprised by the Rumble classes.
 There happens to be a Rumble studio around the corner from my apartment and I’ve always wanted to check it out, but never got to it before the pandemic.
 I tried a 30 minute Boxing + HIIT class and I had SO MUCH FUN while nixing nearly 400 calories.
 The instructor kept me involved, focused and inspired and you better believe I was dripping sweat when it was done.
 And with the 20% off live classes, I may just get to the studio yet.